 How to get to Santorini island with kids

 You can reach Santorini by plane and boat, the island has an airport and two ports.
-The harbour on the west coast, Skala, is where the big cruise ships arrive.
+The harbor on the west coast, Skala, is where the big cruise ships arrive.
 The other, Athinios port, is used for yachts and ferry boats.

 Flying directly to Santorini is the quickest and easiest way.
-You can fly to Santorini from Athens or directly from most cities in western Europe such as London, Manchester, Paris, Amsterdam, Rome, Naples and Venice.
+You can fly to Santorini from Athens or directly from most cities in Western Europe such as London, Manchester, Paris, Amsterdam, Rome, Naples, and Venice.
 You can also fly into Athens and book a domestic flight to Santorini.

 You can opt to travel by ferry from Athens to Santorini.
 Boats leave from Piraeus ferry port.
-The trip from Athens to Santorini takes 5 hours on a highspeed ferry and 8 hours on a conventional ferry.
+The trip from Athens to Santorini takes 5 hours on a high speed ferry and 8 hours on a conventional ferry.
 Views, as you enter the caldera, are wonderful.
 For tips about ferry boat travel with kids, have a look at this post about ferry boat travel with kids in Greece.